mcodebox/ol_d3_electionmap/README.md

-# OL Wahlergebnisse
+# OpenLayers / D3 Election Map

+A map that shows animated charts of election results of the Bundestagswahl 2013 (German federal election).
+Click on a state to see the results.
+Charts and animations made with D3.js.
+Map made with OpenLayers.

-Wahlergebnisse der Bundestagswahl in Openlayers.
+(Wahlergebnisse der Bundestagswahl in Openlayers.)

 ## Used libraries and CSS